 Its growth was driven by more frequent trips, which contributed an additional €32.9 million to its overall performance.

-SuperValu secured the third position with a market share of 19.9% and growth of 2.5%.
+SuperValu secured the third position with a market share of 19.9% and sales growth of 2.5%.

-With 21.8 trips on average, the retailer witnessed the most number of trips in-store when compared to all retailers, contributing an additional €15.5 million to its overall year-on-year performance.
+With 21.8 trips on average, the retailer saw the highest number of supermarket visits, contributing an additional €15.5 million to its overall year-on-year performance.

 Lidl's market share stood at 13.7%, with year-on-year growth of 6.9%.
 More frequent trips in-store, alongside new shoppers, contributed an additional combined €27 million to its overall performance, Kantar added.